Connect with a certified trainer for free

 Surgical Treatment

-Surgery is rarely recommended for the treatment of quadriceps strains.
+Surgery is usually not recommended for the treatment of quadriceps strains.
 Your doctor can advise you if you should consult with an orthopedic surgeon.

 Recovery